MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr/550-5-7-193-when-external-users-send-to-microsoft-365-group.md

 ## Symptoms

-An external sender receives the following non-delivery report (NDR) when they send an email message to a Microsoft 365 group:
+An external sender receives the following nondelivery report (NDR) when they send an email message to a Microsoft 365 group:

 > The group \<group name\> isn't set up to receive messages from \<sender name\>.
 > More Info for Email Admins
 > Status code: 550 5.7.193
-> 550 5.7.193 UnifiedGroupAgent; Delivery failed because the sender isn't a group member or external senders aren't permitted to send to this group.
+> 550 5.7.193 UnifiedGroupAgent; Delivery failed because the sender isn't a group member or external senders
+> aren't permitted to send to this group.

 ## Cause